Paris police look at gas leak as possible cause of explosion and fire that injured 24

 “We came down (from the building) and saw the flames," he said.
 “The police gave us great support and we evacuated quickly.”

-Sylvie Corbet and John Leicester in Paris and Kirsten Grieshaber in Berlin contributed to this report.
+Sylvie Corbet in Paris, John Leicester in Le Pecq, France and Kirsten Grieshaber in Berlin contributed to this report.

 Credit: AP